cjfghk5697/cjfghk5697/README.md

-IF code in my repositories have problem. plz send problem code for me(ex: instagram DM, Gmail...)
+IF code in my repositories have problem. plz send problem code to me(ex: instagram DM, Gmail...)